fleetdm/fleet/docs/1-Using-Fleet/tutorials/Ask-questions-about-your-devices.md

 > If you received a message that looks like `open standard-query-library.yml: no such file or directory` you may need to confirm the absolute path to your `standard-query-library.yml` file and change this in the command above.

 Success!
 Now, refresh the **Queries** page in the Fleet.
-You should see the "Queries" table populated with Fleet's Standard query library.
+You should see the "Queries" table populated with Fleet's standard query library.

 ### Asking questions by running queries